netscaler/citrix-k8s-ingress-controller-docs/docs/crds/rewrite-responder.md

 In these sections, you need to use the [CRD attributes](#crd-attributes) provided for respective policy configuration (rewrite or responder) to define the policy.

 Also, in the `spec` you need to include a `rewrite-policies` section to specify the service or services to which the policy needs to be applied.
-For more information, see [Examples](#examples).
+For more information, see [Sample policy configurations](#sample-policy-configurations).

 After you deploy the `.yaml` file, the Citrix Ingress Controller (CIC) applies the policy configuration on the Ingress Citrix ADC device.